whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 Catalog: John S. Cox & Son, aeronautical supplies c.
 1934.
 Purchase. <a href="https://collection.sfomuseum.org/objects/1511941919">Collection of SFO Museum</a>.
 2002.064.041 a e
 </div>

 The [Who's On First Browser](https://github.com/whosonfirst/go-whosonfirst-browser) project was a by-product of the [Great Mapzen Shutdown](https://www.whosonfirst.org/blog/2018/01/02/chapter-two/) of 2018.
 At the time there was some question about whether we'd be able to keep the [Who's On First Spelunker](https://spelunker.whosonfirst.org) running without the support of Mapzen.

 In the end everything worked out.
 The Spelunker is still running, today, but the experience highlighted the importance of having a ready alternative on hand.
 Something inexpensive and easy-to-maintain which, absent a searchable index, made sure there were still [human, machine readable and graphical representations](https://whosonfirst.org/blog/2019/12/20/browser/) for every Who's On First ID, with links to their relations, available on the web.
+That tool was the Who's On First Browser.

 This post is about some recent, optional, features we've added to that tool: The ability to run it as a [Tailscale virtual private service](https://tailscale.com/blog/tsnet-virtual-private-services/) and to use [Protomaps](https://protomaps.com) for display maps.